Teacher's Pension Plan

 12.9% of amount of salary in excess of the YMPE per annum.

 To the CPP:

-This is the 2017 amount of the Year's Maximum Pensionable Earnings as prescribed by the Canada Pension Act.
+The YMPE (Year's Maximum Pensionable Earnings) is prescribed by the Canada Pension Act.
 It is adjusted yearly according to the changes in the Average Industrial Wage in Canada.
 The YMPE is $58,700 for 2020.

 As of January 1, 1988, teachers who leave teaching but do not retire, and who have been contributors to the Teachers' Pension Plan (TPP) for at least two years may not withdraw contributions in respect of service since January, 1988.
 Provincial laws require locking in of such contributions.
 The options available to the teacher are:

 - Leave contributions in the fund to receive a deferred pension.

 - Transfer the commuted value of the deferred pension to another pension plan if the other plan accepts.